rFlex/SEvents/README.md

 SEvents
 =======

-Swift events dispatching made easy, done the C# way.
+Swift events dispatching made easy.

 It adds a convenient way for your objects to declare events that those objects send, and let listeners register easily to those events to know when they happen.